jturner314/resume/README.rst

 the TXT output for those unfortunate MS Notepad users).

 The resulting data is then applied to the various ``*.j2`` templates to generate the output.
 The LaTeX output is then compiled to a PDF.
-Note that the HTML output is not a complete HTML document because I use it on my Jekyll blog.
-If you want a complete HTML file, though, it should be trivial to add the necessary enclosing structure.

 Usage
 =====